#33 How to Overcome Anxiety: A Biblical Perspective

 Recognizing When Anxiety Becomes Too Much

-You may have been there before or are there right now.
+You may have been there before—or you may be there right now.

 Knowing Your Anxiety Is Getting Out of Control